phusion/passenger_autobuilder/README.md

 The most dangerous part of the setup is probably the part where `./autobuilder-with-pbuilder` calls sudo.
 By ensuring that `psg_autobuilder_run` and `psg_autobuilder_chroot` only have read-only access to the passenger autobuilder source files, and by locking down the sudo policy, we prevent the system from being able to gain arbitrary root privileges.

 The PGP signing key can be secured by means of a signing server.
-See signing_configuration.example for more information.
+See config.example/signing for more information.

 ## OS X